Back

 La Tomatina, Spain

-Regardless, this annual festival is held in Buñol, Spain on the last Wednesday of August as part of a week of festivities in Buñol and quite literally consists of people throwing tomatoes at each other for fun.
+First up is La Tomatina, the largest food fight in the world.
+The annual festival is held in Buñol, Spain on the last Wednesday of August as part of a week of festivities in Buñol and quite literally consists of people throwing tomatoes at each other for fun.

 Smashing coconuts on people’s skulls in India

 Devotees to the Hindu religion will gather inside the temple and the Priest will smash a coconut on the head of each of them one after the other as a sign to the gods they are asking for good health and success.
 The subjects will then usually walk away as if unphased by the event.
+The ritual isn’t compulsory, and only those who wish to take part do.

 Festival of scrambled eggs in Bosnia

-Throwing cinnamon at 25-year old’s in Denmark
+Throwing cinnamon at single 25-year old’s in Denmark

 In Denmark, if you turn 25 and are unmarried not only do you have to face Valentine’s Day alone, but you also must endure your friends and family submerging you in a cloud of cinnamon.
+It’s thought that the tradition stems from when spice salesmen used to travel around the country and remain bachelors.

 The monkey buffet festival in Thailand